Harnessing the full potential of Google Ads is easier said than done, especially if you’re a small business owner who is new to online advertising.

 Challenge #1: Making sure your campaign has an audience.

-A rookie mistake when starting in AdWords is to build out campaigns without fully researching your target audience.
+A rookie mistake when starting in Google Ads is to build out campaigns without fully researching your target audience.
 Sure, you could get lucky and add the right keywords without any help — but more likely you’ll either get a trickle of traffic, or worse, get lots of traffic from tire kickers!

 Challenge #2: Not overspending on clicks.

 Google loves making money just as much as you do.
-When launching campaigns I recommend starting with high bids because you’ll put your ads in a position to get more clicks, which leads to high quality scores and ultimately, cheaper clicks.
+When launching campaigns I recommend starting with high bids because you’ll put your ads in a position to get more clicks, which leads to high Quality Scores and, ultimately, cheaper clicks.
 Bid too high, though, and you might blow through your advertising budget with a negative return on your investment.

 It’s a balancing act, but you can take out the guesswork with some simple math.
 Calculate your maximum bid with this formula: